 How many foreigners buy property in Spain?

 International buyers have accounted for around 13% of the Spanish property market every year since 2014.
-According to figures published by the Spanish Registry Association (Colegio de Registradores) in June 2018, 61,000 properties were sold to foreigners in 2017, the highest number ever.
+According to figures published by the Spanish Registry Association (Colegio de Registradores), the highest number of properties bought by foreigners was 61,000 in 2017.

 Who buys property in Spain?

 Although Spanish property sparks interest among South-American and Asian buyers, Northern Europeans dominate the market, particularly for second homes on the coast.
-British buyers take the lion’s share.
-In 2017 (latest figures available), they represented 15.01% of the total.
-The next largest group was the French (8.64%), followed by the Germans (7.77%) and the Belgians and the Swedes, both with just under 6.4%.
+British buyers have taken the lion’s share for years.
+And despite Brexit, they continue to do so.
+In Q3 2020 (latest figures available), they represented 13.01% of the total.
+The next largest group was the French (8.98%), followed by the Germans and Belgians (both with 8.28%).

 European buyers tend to be between 45 and 55 years old, looking for a second home, possibly for retirement.
 Their average budget is €250,000 and preferred location, on the Mediterranean or in the Canaries.